 Preparing for cryptocurrency is much the same as preparing for the rest of your estate plan.
 Keep the plan updated, especially after big life events, like marriage, divorce, birth, or death.
 Keep instructions up to date, so the executor and beneficiaries know what to do.
 Bear in mind that crypto wallets need occasional updates, like every other kind of digital platform.

 Here at Sabrina Winters Law, we have guided hundreds through the inheritance process in North Carolina.
-Book a Call with us today to find out how we can help you!
+Schedule a Meeting with us today to find out how we can help you!

 Reference: The Indiana Gazette (Nov.
 7, 2021) “Millennial Money: What happens to your crypto if you die?”